zoeLub/pics_organizer/README.md

 # pics_organizer
 Simple python script to help manage pictures on PC and upload on Dropbox.
-Everytime new picture are uploaded a notification is sent to a desired email address.
+Everytime new a picture is uploaded a notification is sent to the desired email address.

 I use Task Scheduler to run the script periodically on Windows.